 Ginger is famous for its ability to modulate inflammation and support digestive health.
 It is probably most famous for alleviating nausea, whether from chemotherapy, motion sickness, or the morning sickness of early pregnancy.

-Ginger is commonly used for many stages of a cold or flu.
+People commonly use ginger for many stages of a cold or flu.
 Herbalists often reach for it at the first sign of an upper respiratory infection to stop or shorten the duration of the illness.
-It’s also used for sore throats, boggy coughs, and to support the fever process when someone is feeling chilled.
+People also use it for sore throats, boggy coughs, and to support the fever process when someone is feeling chilled.

-Ginger has also been shown to be potentially beneficial for people at higher risk for colorectal cancer.
+Studies have also shown that ginger can be potentially beneficial for people at higher risk for colorectal cancer.
 In a pilot study, ginger was shown to have a beneficial effect on the colon and immune system health in people that took 2 grams for 28 days.5